jeffreyallenbrooks/jeffreyallenbrooks.github.io/research/research.md

 <font size="2">
 We’re able to look at another person - even a total stranger - and get a vivid impression of their emotions and mental state.
 But how do we actually do this?
 <br><br>
 Whether or not our perceptions of others are accurate, the perceptual system can clearly extract and efficiently, flexibly represent incredibly complex information about what others are thinking and feeling.
-<br><br>
 How is the brain accomplishing this high-level information processing from a computational perspective?
 How much of the richness of social cognition comes from raw perception vs. abstract, culturally-shaped ideas about what humans are like (or should be like)?
 </font>

 ### computational social vision